jpr0512/chinna/README.md

 # chinna
 This is my first repository
-This is my first edit
+This is my first editing.
+This is my second repository